davidbegin/python-in-the-morning/Day37/NOTES.md

 Questions
 =========
   * Is a string considered an Iterator?
     No!!
     It is a Iterable
     It is not consumable just once and has no next method

-	* Whats company that doesn't use a relational database.
+	* What's the biggest company that doesn't use a relational database?